 The Original Fish & Shellfish course, the school’s most popular, has new menus for Rick Stein’s Seafood school this summer, including some exciting Asian flavours, while its new skills workshops take in everything from fish filleting to Far-Eastern steaming.
 Among the new One Dish evening courses you’ll find Madras Fish Curry.
 Learn how to cook Rick’s perfect hot and sour southern Indian curry as seen in his travels on the subcontinent.

-Words and photographs by Clare Hargreaves
+Words by Clare Hargreaves and Mark Taylor

 Continue your foodie roadtrip in Cornwall with our best places to eat and drink near Padstow here…